ENG-Jole/engjoledotnet/content/posts/some_more_updates.md

 ## Upcoming Posts (Hopefully)

-I am definitely planning on working on a now two-parter about Python's [EAFP](https://docs.python.org/3.5/glossary.html#term-eafp) maxim, the first part about what I have been calling _bool manging_ in [Requests](https://docs.python-requests.org/en/latest/) and the second about when [LBYL](https://docs.python.org/3.5/glossary.html#term-lbyl) is good, actually.
+I am definitely planning on working on a now two-parter about Python's [EAFP](https://docs.python.org/3.5/glossary.html#term-eafp) maxim, the first part about what I have been calling _bool mangling_ in [Requests](https://docs.python-requests.org/en/latest/) and the second about when [LBYL](https://docs.python.org/3.5/glossary.html#term-lbyl) is good, actually.
 I also am planning on writing on why technical documentation is a reliability practice and make a case for embedding technical writers in engineering teams not just for user documentation, but for technical documentation, too.
 No promises on a timeline for these, as usual.

-## I Am _Very_ Into Speciality Coffee Now
+## I Am _Very_ Into Specialty Coffee Now

 Surprising absolutely no one!